End-to-end moving startup Updater buys on-demand moving startup Dolly – TechCrunch

 Moving services giant Updater is bringing on the team from Dolly as the New York company looks to expand its scope of offerings with the acquisition of the on-demand startup known for helping consumers execute small-scale moves.

-Dolly connects users in need of moving a large item like a piece of furniture with a contractor ready to lend a hand.
+Dolly connects users in need of moving a large item, like a piece of furniture, with a contractor ready to lend a hand.
 Like competing services such as Lugg, the app has been a popular solution for picking up items from peer-to-peer marketplaces like Craigslist.
-Dolly boasts a partnership with Facebook Marketplace that has allowed its users to coordinate picking up items with the service, available in 45 major cities across the US, according to their website.
+Dolly boasts a partnership with Facebook Marketplace that has allowed its users to coordinate picking up items with the service, available in 45 major cities across the U.S., according to their website.

-In addition to its user-facing service, Dolly has also built a major business partnering with retailers directly allowing them to tap into their mover network and coordinate same-day delivery for customers.
+In addition to its user-facing service, Dolly has also built a major business partnering with retailers directly, allowing them to tap into their mover network and coordinate same-day delivery for customers.
 Dolly’s retail partners include companies like Costco, Lowe’s and The Container Store.

 A price tag for the deal wasn’t disclosed and couldn’t be learned.
 Dolly raised $17.2 million over several rounds, including a $7.5 million Series B in May of 2019.
-The startup’s backers include Maveron, Hyde Park Venture Partners and Version One Ventures.
+The startup’s backers include Maveron, Unlock Partners and Version One Ventures.

-As part of the acquisition, Dolly will be living on an independent, wholly-owned subsidiary of Updater.
+As part of the acquisition, Dolly will be living on as an independent, wholly owned subsidiary of Updater.

 The SoftBank-backed Updater is an “invite-only” service focused on building a more premium end-to-end moving experience.
 The team has partnered with a number of major brokerage firms whose customers are given the option to use Updater’s services to coordinate their move, pairing them with moving companies who use Updater’s MoveHQ software platform.
-Today, a quarter of US household moves are facilitated using one of Updater’s products, the company says.
+Today, a quarter of U.S. household moves are facilitated using one of Updater’s products, the company says.

 The firm has raised nearly $200 million since its founding in 2010.
 Dolly’s acquisition will allow Updater to expand their services to customers that are “conducting a small move or don’t want to book a full-service moving company,” CEO David Greenberg tells TechCrunch.
 “We want to be the go-to place for Americans to conquer their move.”